 Sustaining Membership Program (SMP), a collaborative research and development (R&D) program managed and performed by Gas Technology Institute (GTI), is addressing the looming challenges to truly achieve a sustainable energy system in the long-term.
 Since 1985, the program has been providing solutions to the natural gas industry, manufacturers, and natural gas ratepayers.

-SMP's mission is to build a strong technology base in natural gas delivery, energy utilization, environmental science and renewable energy; to create new, innovative solutions through "proof of concept" that address the most important industry needs; and to provide early-stage R&D that serves as the building blocks of subsequent commercial research efforts.
+SMP's mission is to build a strong technology base in natural gas operations, energy utilization, environmental science and renewable energy; to create new, innovative solutions through "proof of concept" that address the most important industry needs; and to provide early-stage R&D that serves as the building blocks of subsequent commercial research efforts.

 R&D is a system of interconnected activities.
 SMP is the first step of this system.
 Members collectively leverage experience, expertise and funds to reduce risk and uncertainty of R&D to help push clean, safe energy solutions on a path toward future gains.
 SMP develops the technology through "proof of concept," the point at which the most promising technologies are continued through short- to mid-term R&D programs, implemented by organizations such as Operations Technology Development (OTD) and Utilization Technology Development (UTD).